9001/copyparty/README.md

   * however smb1 is buggy and is not enabled by default on win10 onwards
 * windows cannot access folders which contain filenames with invalid unicode or forbidden characters (`<>:"/\|?*`), or names ending with `.`

 the smb protocol listens on TCP port 445, which is a privileged port on linux and macos, which would require running copyparty as root.
-However, this can be avoided by listening on another port using `--smb-port 3945` and then using NAT to forward the traffic from 445 to there;
+However, this can be avoided by listening on another port using `--smb-port 3945` and then using NAT on the server to forward the traffic from 445 to there;
 * on linux: `iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 445 -j REDIRECT --to-port 3945`

 authenticate with one of the following: